darealshinji/gendlopen/README.md

  * option to automatically load library and symbols

 Limitations:
- * auto-loading only works on functions ¹
+ * auto-loading only works on functions
- * auto-loading does not work on functions with variable arguments ²
+ * auto-loading does not work on functions with variable arguments
- * any type declaration more complicated than a function pointer will not be recognized (use a typedef)
+ * any type declaration more complicated than a function pointer will not be recognized

-¹ I recommend using your own get/set wrapper functions to auto-load objects<br>
-² You can however replace a prototype with one that has a fixed number of arguments

 Input format